 Home made soy milk is very easy - and perfect for the Korean recipe kong guksu

-Some time is taken in soaking, cooking and cleaning the soy beans, so it may not be worth making homemade soy milk from scratch every day.
-However, if you freeze the beans after cooking, they can be blended straight from frozen to make soy milk in minutes.
+Making your own soy milk is very easy, and worth taking the time to get right.
+Some time is taken in soaking, cooking and cleaning the soy beans, so make a weekly batch to enjoy on cereal, teas and coffee over the next 3-5 days.
+Alternatively, if you freeze the beans after cooking, they can be blended straight from frozen to make soy milk in minutes – so you can make your own soy milk whenever you’d like it!

 - 400g pack of dried soy beans (makes approx. 880g when cooked)